Jai0212/AI-Chess-Engine/README.md

-# AI Chess Engine Using MinMax
+# AI Chess Engine Using MiniMax
 A customizable chess game which allows you to play human vs human, computer vs human and computer vs computer.
-Chess being a zero-sum game, the computer AI is implemented through the MinMax algorithm.
+Chess being a zero-sum game, the computer AI is implemented through the MiniMax algorithm.

 I have implemented my own categories for calculating the value at each stage.
-Thus, the MinMax algorithm will look at future moves (4 moves if depth is 4) and will judge the future moves based on the categories thereby selecting the optimal move.
+Thus, the MiniMax algorithm will look at future moves (4 moves if depth is 4) and will judge the future moves based on the categories thereby selecting the optimal move.
 Despite the large number of possible moves during each chess position, the AI engine has been implemented in such a way that it analyzes the position and plays the optimal move in almost no time.